andikatjacobdennis/SQL_Guide/README.md

 The easiest and most interactive way to access the guide is through the deployed website:

-**[Visit the SQL Documentation Site Here!](https://andikatjacobdennis.github.io/SQL_Guide/docs/)** *(This link assumes you'll deploy to GitHub Pages at this standard URL.
-Please update if your deployment URL is different.)*
+**[Visit the SQL Documentation Site Here!](https://andikatjacobdennis.github.io/SQL_Guide/docs/)**

 ---